Parkinson's Advanced MasterClass 40 – Module 1

 Consultant Neurologist, New Hall Hospital Dr Neil Archibald

-Consultant Neurologist, South Tees Hospitals NHS Foundation Trust Dr Emily Henderson
+Clinical director for neurology and stroke and consultant neurologist, South Tees Hospitals NHS Foundation Trust Prof Emily Henderson